Volume 67, Number 3, August 2004

 2 Materials Department, University of California - Santa Barbara, CA 93106, USA

 Three-terminal tunnelling experiments on quantum dots in the Coulomb-blockade regime allow a quantitative determination of the coupling strength of individual quantum states to the leads.
 Exploiting this insight, we have observed independent fluctuations of the coupling strengths as a function of electron number and magnetic field due to changes in the shape of the wave function in the dot.
 Such a detailed understanding and control of the dot-lead coupling can be extended to more complex systems such as coupled dots, and are essential for building functional quantum electronic systems.

 PACS: 73.23.Hk – Coulomb blockade; single-electron tunneling / 73.63.Kv – Quantum dots

-© EDP Sciences 2004
+© EDP Sciences, 2004

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.